Do People With Dementia Know They Have It? How Dementia Affects Self-Awareness

 It can be challenging to care for a loved one with dementia

-Finding additional support for living with dementia or caring for a dementia patient
+Finding additional support when caring for a loved one

 Taking care of a loved one with dementia who is experiencing denial or a lack of insight into their condition can be challenging.
 Talking to a mental health professional may reduce stress for caregivers of a dementia patient.
 However, it may not be feasible for a dementia caregiver to attend therapy in person, as they may not be able to leave their loved one alone and unsupervised.
 In these instances, online therapy could be a helpful alternative option, as online therapy sessions can be attended from anywhere with an internet connection.